Manhattan, NYC, Expressive Language Delay

 CHECK US OUT

 Even before children learn to talk, they understand a lot more than what they can speak.
-As they continue to develop their communication and language skills, they begin to put their thoughts and feelings into words.
+As they continue to develop their communication skills and meet language milestones, they begin to put their thoughts and feelings into words.
 But in some cases, a child may find it difficult to find the words to express themselves and have trouble speaking with others.
 If a child is having significant expressive language issues compared to peers, this is known as an expressive language disorder (also known as spoken language disorder) or an expressive language delay (for children 4 years and younger).

 One of the ways that children express themselves is through narratives.
 Acquiring narrative skills is crucial as young children begin to expand their use of language and communication by retelling or describing stories, experiences, or past events.
 Narrative development is directly correlated with a child’s success in school and academic achievement.

 Typically developing children commonly acquire all grammatical morphemes by age four (see chart below).
 But for children struggling with narrative language, parents may notice some delays or missing aspects in their child’s language skills.
-At Brooklyn Letters, we work with students who struggle with narrative development.
+At Manhattan Letters, we work with students who struggle with narrative development.